zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The method can be briefly outlined as follows:

-1. We describe radiation incident on the particle using [Maxwell's wave theory](https://www.feynmanlectures.caltech.edu/I_28.html) of light [[3](#references)].
+1. We describe radiation incident on the particle using [Maxwell's wave theory](https://www.feynmanlectures.caltech.edu/I_28.html) of light [[5](#references) (vol. I, ch.
+28)].
 2. We describe the shape, the size and the composition of the particle.
 3. The incident wave interacts with the particle, producing a scattered wave.
-4. Given the description of the incident and the scattered waves, we can compute scattering and extinction efficiencies.
+4. Given the description of the incident and the scattered waves, we can compute the scattering and extinction efficiencies.

-Since we will be treating light as a [transverse](https://vivadifferences.com/similarities-differences-between-longitudinal-and-transverse-waves/) electromagnetic wave [[4](#references)], we must first make a brief acquaintance with the phenomenon of polarization.
+Since we will be treating light as a [transverse](https://vivadifferences.com/similarities-differences-between-longitudinal-and-transverse-waves/) wave [[6](#references)], we must first make a brief acquaintance with the phenomenon of polarization.

 ## Polarization of Light